Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 • Salesforce Integration: Deep integration with Salesforce CRM ecosystem

-The learning curve is steeper than Power BI, and the cost is significantly higher.
-Tableau Creator (required for building content) starts at $75/month for Standard or $115/month for Enterprise.
-For a 50-person team with 10 creators, 20 explorers, and 20 viewers, you’re looking at $4,400/month on Enterprise tier.
+The learning curve is steeper than Power BI and the cost is significantly higher: Tableau Creator (required for authoring) starts at $75/month Standard or $115/month Enterprise.
+A 50-person team with 10 creators, 20 explorers, and 20 viewers costs about $4,400/month on Enterprise.
+Tableau is also not a data-engineering platform - it is purely a BI layer that assumes prepared data; ETL pipelines and ML training need complementary tools.

 Tableau Pricing Structure